drieslab/Giotto/README.md

 ##### Data availability

-  - Cortex/SVZ and olfactory bulb data availability?
-    **Expression and centroid information is part of Giotto, see examples.**
-  - Where to find other ready-to-use datasets?
+  - Where to find seqFISH+ and other ready-to-use datasets?
     **Checkout <https://github.com/RubD/spatial-datasets> to find
     already preprocessed datasets**